Modern Slavery Act

 Additionally, we have taken the following steps to minimise the possibility of any problems:

-• We require the businesses we work with to publish a modern slavery statement.
+• We require the businesses we work with to abide by our code of supplier conduct / address modern slavery concerns in their policies / publish a modern slavery statement.

 • We collaborate with our suppliers in order to improve standards and transparency across our supply chain.